gordyay/food-nutrition-module/README.md

 (0, 1), ‘so-so’ (2, 3), ‘great’ (4, 5).
     * Try different algorithms and their hyperparameters for class prediction.
-Choose the best on cross-validation and find the score on the test subsam- ple.
+Choose the best on cross-validation and find the score on the test subsample.
     * Compare the metrics using accuracy.
 Calculate the accuracy of a naive classificator that predicts the most common class.